d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   line at point.  `sweeprolog-mode' supports the standard Emacs interface for indentation by arranging for `sweeprolog-indent-line' to be called whenever a line should be indented, notably after pressing `TAB'.
-For more a full description of the available commands and options that pertain to indentation, see [Indentation in the Emacs manual].
+For a full description of the available commands and options that pertain to indentation, see [Indentation] in the Emacs manual.

-[Indentation in the Emacs manual] <info:emacs#Indentation>
+  The user option `sweeprolog-indent-offset' specifies how many columns lines are indented with.
+The standard Emacs variable `indent-tabs-mode' determines if indentation can use tabs or only spaces.
+You may sometimes want to adjust these options to match the indentation style used in an existing Prolog codebase, the command `sweeprolog-infer-indent-style' can do that for you by analyzing the contents of the current buffer and updating the buffer-local values of `sweeprolog-indent-offset' and `indent-tabs-mode' accordingly.
+  Consider adding `sweeprolog-infer-indent-style' to `sweeprolog-mode-hook' to have it set up the indentation style automatically in all `sweeprolog-mode' buffers:

+  ┌────
+  │ (add-hook 'sweeprolog-mode-hook #'sweeprolog-infer-indent-style) └────

+[Indentation] <info:emacs#Indentation>

 Indentation rules
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌